U P C O M I N G E V E N T S

 Role: Composer

-Piece: Of Motion (World premiere)
+Of Motion (World premiere)

 This programme will feature the world premiere of Meta’s work Of Motion, commissioned by the Sydney Children’s Choir.